-The Information and Educational Technologies (IET) department provides computing, telephone, and audio / visual services to students, faculty, and staff.
-The facilities are comprised of a TV production studio, a closed circuit television control center, an interactive television (ITV) classroom, a video information control center, and a technical equipment repair center.
-The staff provide audio/visual support services including maintenance and operation of sound systems in specific locations and setup and operation of televisions and / or sound systems for special occasions.
-Teleconferencing services are provided through the use of a satellite downlink system.
-The satellite system is capable of receiving both C Band and KU Band transmissions from a movable satellite and can provide a variety of programming services.
+The office of Information and Educational Technologies (IET) provides computing, telephone, and audio/visual services to students, faculty, and staff.
+The facilities are comprised of a closed circuit television control center, a video information control center, and a technical equipment repair center.
+The staff provides audio/visual support services including maintenance and operation of sound systems in specific locations and setup and operation of televisions and/or sound systems for special occasions.
 The closed circuit television system provides access to taped programming in any classroom/lab equipped with a television as well as to strategic locations throughout the campus.
-A distributed TV-based information system provides items of interest to students, staff, and visitors at the main and Sevier County campuses.
-The ITV classroom is connected to a similar ITV classroom in the Clifford H. "Bo" Henry Center for Business and Technology and an ITV classroom at each of the other three college campuses and the Northeast State Technical Community College Center in Gray, Tennessee.
-Through the use of compressed video technology, classes originating at any one of these ITV classrooms can be received at other ITV classroom locations and provide simultaneous classroom interaction.
-The ITV classroom system can also be used to provide interactive teleconferencing services to other locations within the state, the nation, and the world.
-The department is responsible for providing all computer and telephone services within the institution.
+A distributed TV-based information system provides items of interest to students, staff, and visitors at all of our campuses.
+Video conferencing classrooms are connected to similar video conferencing classrooms in the Clifford H. "Bo" Henry Center for Business and Technology, Doggett Mathematics and Behavioral/Social Sciences Building and a classroom at each of the other three college campuses along with the Northeast State Technical Community College Center in Gray, Tennessee.
+Through the use of compressed video technology, classes originating at any one of these video conferencing classrooms can be received at other video conferencing classroom locations and provide simultaneous classroom interaction.
+The video conferencing classroom system can also be used to provide interactive teleconferencing services to other locations within the state, the nation, and the world.
+The office is responsible for providing all computer and telephone services within the institution.
 The staff provide consulting services in all aspects of the use of computer and audio/visual technologies.